PerchunPak/superhub-fuck-ups-counter/README.md

 ## Todo

-- [ ] Add header and description on the main site.
+- [x] Add header and description on the main page.
 - [ ] Add one example node.
 - [ ] Support many nodes.
 - [ ] Write backend.